govindak-umd/Social-Distancing-Checker/README.md

  - Tensorflow 2.3.1 (GPU Version for faster training)
  - CUDA 10.1
  - cudnn v7.6.5 for cuda 10.1
-## For using your own Custom Dataset:
+## Training your own Custom Dataset

 Clone [this repository](https://github.com/tzutalin/labelImg) to download the labelImg software which enables you to build custom dataset.